Wjpayne/trello-clone/README.md

 This is a completely repsonive web application using the MERN stack.
 This App is based off the popular Trello App, with my own styling and features.
-This is currently a simplified version of the Trell App.
-I am currently working on adding checlists, teams, members, labels, and several other components and functionalities.
+This is currently a simplified version of the Trello App.
+I am currently working on adding checklists, teams, members, labels, and several other components and functionalities.
 This was a fun and challenging project and I plan on using this app in the future for my personal projects instead of Trello.

 Check out the live project here!